NIU1710615/NIU1710615/README.md

 - 👋 Hi, I’m Lluis
-- 👀 I’m interested in everything
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning git, bash and c++
+- 🌱 I’m currently learning git

 <!---
 NIU1710615/NIU1710615 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.